 Detailed registration instructions for each platform:

-- Sign in to the certification exam in an incognito window with your exam credentials, [YourKryterionID]@myeducert.org, and start your exam.
-Remember that this is NOT your G Suite or personal Gmail account.
+Sign in to the certification exam in an incognito window with your exam credentials, [YourKryterionID]@myeducert.org, and start your exam.
+Remember that this is NOT your Google Workspace or personal Gmail account.

-There’s two great ways to prepare yourself for the certification Level 1 and 2 exams including the Fundamentals and Advanced Training, which cover all the material you’ll need to know.
-If you want to try your hand at a few questions, try the practice questions to test your knowledge now.
+Prepare yourself for the certification Level 1 and 2 exams with the Fundamentals and Advanced Training — which covers all the material you’ll need to know.

 In order to receive the Google Certified Educator status, you will need to pass the corresponding Level 1 or Level 2 exams.
 These exams are mostly performance based exams that test you on your ability to use Google for Education tools in a classroom setting.
 To register for an exam, click here.

 Google Workspace certification exams are developed following an internationally accepted development process to ensure validity, reliability, and relevance.
 The phases of exam development include:

 Objective Domain definition - The objectives for the exam are determined based on job-role feedback provided by Subject Matter Experts (SMEs) inside and outside of Google.

 Blueprint - Each objective is weighted based on its importance to the overall job role.